kolashah/swish/README.md

-# Swish Analytics Assessment
+# Basketball Stats API Example

-This project is an assessment for Swish Analytics.
-It showcases a web application that displays basketball player data with interactive filters and the ability to toggle market statuses.
+This project showcases a web application that displays basketball player data with interactive filters and the ability to toggle market statuses.

 ## Features